mrutkows/ow-kn-demo/fn-functions-demo.md

    The JavaScript file might contain additional functions.
 However, by convention, a function called `main` is the default entry point for the action.

+   ### Takeaways

+   - No special code needed, just the language

 2. Create an action from the following JavaScript function.
 For this example, the action is called `hello`.

    ```bash